makersacademy/rps-challenge/README.md

   - Display the result with a winner and ability to play again
   - The game object should be able to store scores dependant on the result
   - Update the score counter when game is restarted

+- Things to fix in the future
+  - I am starting to understand how to use classes together and to build out the functionality of a program using the User Stories.
+But I find it harder to write good tests.
+  - I lack a clear understanding of how to use doubles and mocking.
+I need to learn about this moving forward.
+  - I do not adhere to TDD fully when I know how to get the functionality of the program to work.
+I end up writing the code rather than write tests first.

 ## User Stories